Limitations and Considerations for GFS Cycles

 - GFS full backups cannot be merged or deleted by short-term retention.
-However, regular (R) full backups can be merged and removed by short-term retention.
+However, regular (R) full backups can be merged and removed by short-term retention if GFS is disabled.

-If you want to use the periodic copy mode, mind the following:
+If you want to use the periodic copy mode, consider the following:

-- Veeam Backup & Replication creates a GFS full backup even if the GFS full backup creation is scheduled when the backup copy interval is not finished.
-On the day when the GFS full backup must be created, Veeam Backup & Replication shows a warning that the current backup copy interval will be completed, completes the interval, and starts a new one.
-The way how Veeam Backup & Replication behaves further depends on the selected backup copy GFS method:
+- Veeam Backup & Replication creates a GFS full backup even if the GFS full backup creation is scheduled when the backup copy scheduled run is not finished.
+On the day when the GFS full backup must be created, Veeam Backup & Replication shows a warning that the current backup copy scheduled run will be completed.
+The way Veeam Backup & Replication behaves further depends on the selected backup copy GFS method: